HayesBarber/hot-keys-v2/README.md

 The `toggleUI` field is for the showing and hiding the UI.

 The `onPathSelected` field is a command that will run when a path is selected, replacing occurrences of `$PATH` with the selected path.
-Your home directory will act as the base for this feature.

 The `commands` field is an array of objects.
 The `hotKey` field is optional if you do not want to take up a keyboard shortcut.